Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Introduction

 There are several ways to resolve this problem.
 One approach is rather topological which uses the fact that the gluing chart is smooth in the $T$-slice on which the gluing parameter $T$ above is fixed.
 This approach is strong enough to establish all the results of \cite{FOn} for which the method used in \cite{McSa94} was good enough to work out the analytic details along this approach.
 However it is not clear to the authors whether this approach is good enough to establish smoothness of the Kuranishi map or of the coordinate changes at $T=\infty$.
 This point was mentioned by the first and the fourth named authors themselves in \cite[Remark 13.16]{FOn}.
 To prove an existence of the Kuranishi structure that literally satisfies its axioms, we take a gluing method different from the ones employed in \cite{McSa94,FOn}, called the alternating method, in this article.
 (See Remark \ref{rem12} for a discussion about several other differences on the analytic points.)

 Using the alternating method described in \cite[Section A1.4]{fooo:book1}, we can find an appropriate coordinate chart at $T=\infty$ so that the Kuranishi map and the coordinate changes of our Kuranishi neighborhoods are of $C^{\infty}$ class.
 For this purpose, we take the parameter $s = 1/T$.
 As we mentioned in \cite[page 771]{fooo:book1} this parameter $s$ is different from the one taken in algebraic geometry when the target $X$ is projective.
 The parameter used in algebraic geometry corresponds to $z = e^{-{\rm const}\cdot T}$.
-See Section \ref{sec:smoothness of coordinate change}.
-It seems likely that in our situation where either almost complex structure is non-integrable and/or the Lagrangian submanifold enters as the boundary condition (the source being the bordered stable curve) the Kuranishi map or the coordinate changes are {\it not} smooth with respect to the parameter $z = e^{-{\rm const \cdot}T}$.
+See Chapter \ref{sec:smoothness of coordinate change}.
+It seems likely that in our situation where either almost complex structure is non-integrable and/or the Lagrangian submanifold enters as the boundary condition (the source being a bordered stable curve) the Kuranishi map or the coordinate changes is {\it not} smooth with respect to the parameter $z = e^{-{\rm const \cdot}T}$.
 But it is smooth in our parameter $s = 1/T$, as is proved in \cite[Proposition A1.56]{fooo:book1}.

 The proof of this smoothness relies on some exponential decay estimate of the solution of the equation (\ref{mainequation00}) with respect to $T$, that is, the length of the neck.
 An outline of the proof of this exponential decay is given in \cite[Section A1.4, Lemma A1.58]{fooo:book1}.
-Because of the popular demand of more details of this smoothness proof, we provide such detail in the present paper by polishing the presentation given in \cite[Part 3]{fooo:techI}.
+Because of the popular demand of more details of this smoothness proof, we provide such details in the present paper by polishing the presentation given in \cite[Part 3]{fooo:techI}.
 The exponential decay estimate is proved as Theorem \ref{exdecayT}.
-We then show how it enables us to prove the smoothness of the coordinate change of Kuranishi structure in Section \ref{sec:smoothness of coordinate change}.
+We then show how it enables us to prove the smoothness of the coordinate change of Kuranishi structure in Chapter \ref{sec:smoothness of coordinate change}.
 See {\bf Theorems \ref{them81} and \ref{thm822}}.

-In the present paper, we restrict ourselves to the case where we glue two (bordered) stable maps whose domain curve (without considering the map) is already stable.
+In the present paper, we restrict ourselves to the case where we glue two (bordered) stable maps whose domain curves (without considering the maps) are already stable.
 By restricting ourselves to this case we can address all the analytic issues needed to work out the general case also without making the notations so much heavy.